Mehwish4610/Equity-Research-News-Tool/README.md

 2. The web app will open in your browser.

-- To create a knowledebase of FAQs, click on Create Knolwedge Base button.
-It will take some time before knowledgebase is created so please wait.
+- Enter vslid URLs

-- Once knowledge base is created you will see a directory called faiss_index in your current folder
+- Click on Process URLs

 - Now you are ready to ask questions.
-Type your question in Question box and hit Enter
+Type our question in Question box and hit Enter

 ## Project Structure